 The Remuneration Committee was formed in March 1994 and meets three times a year and more often, if required.
-It is the responsibility of the Remuneration Committee to make recommendations to assist the Board of Directors on any matter regarding remuneration, including, without limiting the generality of the foregoing: (i) establishing general compensation policies pertaining to wages, bonuses and any other form of compensation for all employees of the Corporation; (ii) evaluating the performance of the President and CEO and senior executives of the Corporation; (iii) determining the remuneration of the President and CEO, senior executives and directors of the Corporation; (iv) granting stock options and/or restricted stock units ("RSU's") under the Corporation's Long-Term Incentive Plan ("LTIP") in conformity with, among others, the Corporation's Stock Option Plan; (v) recommending to the Board, bonuses to employees of the Corporation; (vi) recommending incentive compensation plans and equity-based plans; and (vii) developing long-range plans and policies for management succession, retention, recruiting, developing and motivating personnel.
+It is the responsibility of the Remuneration Committee to make recommendations to assist the Board of Directors on any matter regarding remuneration, including, without limiting the generality of the foregoing: (i) establishing general compensation policies pertaining to wages, bonuses and any other form of compensation for all employees of the Corporation; (ii) evaluating the performance of the President and CEO and senior executives of the Corporation; (iii) determining the remuneration of the President and CEO, senior executives and directors of the Corporation; (iv) granting stock options and/or restricted stock units ("RSUs") under the Corporation's Long-Term Incentive Plan ("LTIP") in conformity with, among others, the Corporation's Stock Option Plan; (v) recommending to the Board, bonuses to employees of the Corporation; (vi) recommending incentive compensation plans and equity-based plans; and (vii) developing long-range plans and policies for management succession, retention, recruiting, developing and motivating personnel.
 The Remuneration Committee is also responsible for reviewing the executive compensation disclosure in the Corporation's management proxy circular and any offering document before their public release.

-The members of the Remuneration Committee, their experience relevant to their responsibilities in executive compensation and their status as independent or non-independent are provided below:
+The members of the Remuneration Committee, their experience relevant to their responsibilities in executive compensation and their status as independent or nonindependent are provided below:

-- Gianni Chiarva (Chairman of the Remuneration Committee) Non-independent: - Vice-Chairman of the Corporation since 1994 - Chairman of the Corporation's Remuneration Committee since 1994 - Chairman, SJ International - Chairman of Gruppo Fabbri Vignola SpA - Member of the Board of Directors of Stella SpA - George Bunze Independent: - Director and member of the Corporation's Remuneration Committee since 2001 - Chairman of the Corporation's Audit Committee since 2002 - Chief Financial Officer of Kruger Inc. ("Kruger") from 1982 to 2003 - Director of Kruger since 1988 and Vice-Chairman since 1997 - Member of the Executive Committee of Kruger since 1994 - Chairman of Krugers' Informal Advisory Committee since 2005 - Chairman of the Audit Committee as well as member of the Nominating and Governance Committee of Intertape Polymer since 2008 - Member of FM Global's Advisory Committee of the Board of Directors since 2011
+- Gianni Chiarva (Chairman of the Remuneration Committee) Non-independent: - Vice-Chairman of the Corporation since 1994 - Chairman of the Corporation's Remuneration Committee since 1994 - Chairman, SJ International - Chairman of Gruppo Fabbri Vignola SpA - Member of the Board of Directors of Stella SpA

-- Nycol Pageau-Goyette Independent: - Lead director of the Corporation - Member of the Corporation's Remuneration Committee since 1994 - Member of the Corporation's Environmental, Health and Safety Committee since 1996 - Member of the Corporation's Audit Committee since 2007 - Founder and President of Pageau-Goyette et associés (management services firm) since 1977 - Co-founder and Chairperson of Sorinco Inc. (waste management firm) since 2001 - Chairperson of the Board of Directors of Maisonneuve-Rosemont Hospital since 2013 - Director and Chairperson of the Audit Committee, Maisonneuve Rosemont Hospital since 2012 c) External Advisors:
+- George Bunze Independent: - Director and member of the Corporation's Remuneration Committee since 2001 - Chairman of the Corporation's Audit Committee since 2002 - Chief Financial Officer of Kruger Inc. ("Kruger") from 1982 to 2003 - Director of Kruger since 1988 and Vice-Chairman since 1997 - Member of the Executive Committee of Kruger since 1994 - Chairman of Kruger's Informal Advisory Committee since 2005 - Chairman of the Audit Committee of Intertape Polymer Group Inc. ("Intertape Polymer") from 2007 to 2015 - Chairman of the Board as well as Chairman of the Corporate Governance and Nominating Committees, and member of the Executive Committee of Intertape Polymer since 2015 - Member of FM Global's Advisory Committee of the Board of Directors since 2011 - Nycol Pageau-Goyette Independent: - Lead Director of the Corporation - Member of the Corporation's Remuneration Committee since 1994 - Member of the Corporation's Environmental, Health and Safety Committee since 1996 - Member of the Corporation's Audit Committee since 2007 - Founder and President of Pageau-Goyette et associés (management services firm) since 1977 - Co-founder and Chairperson of Sorinco Inc. (waste management firm) since 2001 c) External Advisors: